lundqvistr/manual_medfak_research_data/manual.md

 #### Ytterligare punkter...

 ### Data on the same individuals in more than one place
 It is sometimes good to store data for the same individuals in different files.
-However, those files must often be combined into one single file before you can begin with your analyses.
+However, those files must often be combined into one single study file before you can begin with your analyses.
 Then it is necessary to have a common "key" variable in all parts meant to be joined: "personnummer" or some other identifying variable.
-The "key" could also consist of more than one variable, e g `id` _and_ `time`if the basic unit of observations is one particular individual at a specific point in time.
+The "key" could also consist of more than one variable, e g `id` _and_ `time` if the basic unit of observation is one particular individual at a specific point in time.

-It is also very important that variables with any kind of repetition, in time or otherwise, have the same names and formats when data in parts are to be joined, see [Variables measured at different time points](#variables-measured-at-different-time-points).
+For variables with any kind of repetition, in time or otherwise, it is also good to have the same names and formats when data in parts are to be joined, see [Variables measured at different time points](#variables-measured-at-different-time-points).

 ### Compilation of data split into pieces into one dataset
 Data stored in separate parts must in most cases be compiled into one dataset, a process often called "matching", "merging" or "joining".
 The most straightforward matching is when you have one row for each individual in all files, a 1-to-1 matching.
 Another kind of matching is when you want to assign information from one file with unique records for each individual into a file with many rows for the individuals involved, a so called 1-to-n or 1-to-many matching.